DEVSENSE/phptools-docs/docs/vscode/Editor/formatting.md

 `editor.tabSize` | Number of spaces that represent a single tab, this value is used only when `editor.insertSpaces` is `true` `editor.formatOnType` | Enables or disables automatic formatting of code block upon typing `;` or `}`.
 `php.format.codeStyle` | The code style that formatter is going to follow.
+`php.format.rules.*` | The formatting rules which override the selected code style

 ## Code Styles